map of the United States with lines and lights indicating connections between states.

 A sales tax exemption certificate is a document that allows a business, organization, or individual to purchase normally taxable goods or services tax free.

 Purchasers apply for exemption certificates and provide them to sellers at checkout.
-In the case of a blanket certificate, it’s not necessary to use a new certificate for each purchase, as long as the qualifying factors are the same and the certificate is valid.
+In the case of a blanket certificate, it’s not necessary to use a new sales tax exemption certificate form for each purchase, as long as the qualifying factors are the same and the certificate is valid.

 Sellers are required to collect and validate certificates prior to exempting tax.
 If a certificate is incomplete, expired, or unavailable, the seller is responsible for collecting tax and the purchaser can later request a refund from the state.

-Sellers store each certificate, so it’s accessible for future purchases or to validate the exemption if the business is audited.
+Sellers must retain each certificate, so it’s accessible for future purchases or to validate the exemption if the business is audited.

 What’s the difference between an exemption certificate and a resale certificate?